SevenHills Hospital: Hospital outreach

 In 2010, the hospital launched a "Save a Heart" program for under-privileged children with congenital heart defects.
 In 2011, Bollywood actor Hrithik Roshan donated Rs 1.5 million for ten children who were in need of cardiac surgery.

-In 2012, the British Deputy High Commissioner gifted a Mobile Diabetes Unit to Seven Hills, the first such unit in Mumbai.
+In 2012, the British Deputy High Commissioner gifted a Mobile Diabetes Unit to SevenHills, the first such unit in Mumbai.
 The mobile clinic was named Amitabh in honor of actor Amitabh Bachchan, the international patron of Silver Star, a charity that specialises in raising awareness of diabetes.